ETCLabs/RDMnet/docs/how_rdmnet_works/roles_and_addressing.md

 always) a piece of hardware-locked equipment; a lighting fixture, a DMX gateway, etc.

 Devices can only participate in one RDMnet scope at a time.
-All devices must by default be configured to discover and connect to the default RDMnet scope (the string `"default"`); this can be changed by user configuration.
+All devices must by default be configured to discover and connect to the default RDMnet scope (the string `default`); this can be changed by user configuration.

 Devices connect to a broker for their configured scope either by discovering the broker using